MicrosoftDocs/windows-itpro-docs/education/windows/windows-11-se-overview.md

 - A simplified and secure experience for students, with a focus on students in grades 4-8.
 Students focus on learning.
 Student privacy is prioritized.
 - Admins remotely manage Windows 11 SE devices using [Microsoft Intune](/mem/intune/fundamentals/what-is-intune).
 For more specific information, see [ADD LINK TO LAURA'S ARTICLE]().
-- It's built for low-cost computers, and automates & limits the app experience.
-For example, it's designed to only run essential apps, and limits the number of apps that can be snapped.
+- It's built for low-cost computers.
+- It has a curated app experience, and is designed to only run essential education apps.

 ## Get Windows 11 SE

-Windows 11 SE is preinstalled on devices from OEMs, and is available to everyone.
+Windows 11 SE is only available preinstalled on devices from OEMs.
 The OEM installs Windows 11 SE, and makes the devices available for you to purchase.
-For example, you'll be able to purchase Windows Surface devices with Windows 11 SE already installed.
+For example, you'll be able to purchase Microsoft Surface devices with Windows 11 SE already installed.

 ## Available apps